Bankruptcy in Australia – Information and Process

 Can My Bankruptcy Petition Be Rejected?

 Possibly, yes.
 The documentation is lodged with and processed by the Government Department called AFSA (Australian Financial Security Authority).
 If the Official Receiver believes that you can pay your creditors and are simply choosing not to pay, then your Petition for Bankruptcy will be rejected.

 Who Will Manage My Bankruptcy?

-Once it’s been established that you can no longer avoid filing for bankruptcy and you are declared bankrupt you will need a Registered Trustee to administer your estate.
-You can nominate your own Trustee at time of lodging your documents or AFSA will appoint one on your behalf.
+Once it’s been established that you can no longer avoid filing for bankruptcy and you are declared bankrupt you will need a registered trustee to administer your estate.
+You can nominate your own trustee at the time of lodging your documents or AFSA will appoint one on your behalf.